mahmodfoud/hello-world/README.md

 # hello-world

-i don't know what i am doing
+i still don't know what i'm doing but i'm going to go alongr, so i might understand what this is about